CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 ## **Overview**

-In this lab, We'll be enabling Multi-Factor authentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification which increases the level of security.
+In this lab, We'll be enabling Multi-Factor authentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification, which increases the level of security.

 ### Exercise 1: Setup Multi-Factor Authentication (MFA)